Elastic Interaction Energy-Informed Real-Time Traffic Scene Perception: EXPERIMENTS

 \subsubsection{TuSimple.}

-The official metric of the TuSimple dataset is accuracy (Acc), the false positive (FP) and the false negetive (FN).
-In addition to this, we also evaluate the average pixelwise F1 score (Pix.
-F1).
-The accuracy of TuSimple accuracy is:

-where $N_{p r e d}$ is the number of correct predicted lane points and $N_{g t}$ is the amount of ground-truth lane points.
+Tusimple~\cite{tusimple2017benchmark} has a maximum of five lane lines on highway and most of which are in daytime and clear weather, which includes 3626 training data and 2782 testing data.
+The official metric of the TuSimple dataset is accuracy (Acc), the false positive (FP) and the false negative (FN) are evaluated.
+In addition, we also compute the F1 score, and the average pixel-wise F1 score (Pix.
+F1) of the predictions.
+The Acc defined in TuSimple benchmark is: $Acc=\frac{N_{p r e d}}{N_{g t}},$ where $N_{p r e d}$ is the number of correct predicted lane points and $N_{g t}$ is the amount of ground-truth lane points.